Pawan6460/TheJavascriptGuide/README.md

 ✅ Cover modern JavaScript features (ES6+), performance optimizations, and best practices.
 ✅ Help with interview preparation by providing commonly asked questions.

+Note: ALL THE IMPORTANT POINTERS ARE WRITTEN WITHIN SCRIPT TAG FOR EASY UNDERSTANDING ALONG WITH CODE TRIALS WHICH WILL BE MAJORLY IN THE SCRIPT TAG AS THE GUIDE IS FOR JS RELATED THINGS ONLY.

 Who is This For?
 Beginners: Learn JavaScript in a structured manner with clear explanations.
 Intermediate Developers: Deepen your understanding of closures, event loops, and async programming.